siriak/clipboard-image-saver/README.md

 ```bash
 pip install pillow pywin32 win10toast
 ```
-2. Run the start.bat file.
+2. Run the clipboard_img_auto_saver.bat file.
 The batch file is provided to launch the python script in background.
-3. Add shortcut to start.bat in C:\Users\\<your user>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup.
+3. Add shortcut to clipboard_img_auto_saver.bat in C:\Users\\<your user>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup.
 Windows will start script automatically on Windows load.

 ## Contributing
 Please open an issue first to discuss what you would like to change.